Woman slapped over window seat on Mumbai train; RPF turns a deaf ear

-Seeing Preeta Saji occupy a prized window seat at Ambernath, another passenger slapped her and tried to force her off the train; after her husband’s calls to RPF fell on deaf ears, thecouple approached the GRP, who were also of no help... meanwhile, the offender alighted and walked away
+Seeing Preeta Saji occupy a window seat at Ambernath, another passenger slapped her, tried to force her off the train; the RPF, the GRP, were of no help... meanwhile, the offender alighted and walked away

 A fight over a window seat in a local train took an ugly turn last morning, when an Ambernath-based woman tried to force a Vithalwadi resident out of a compartment of a CST-bound train, and then slapped her.
 No action was taken in the matter, with the Railway Protection Force (RPF) turning a blind eye to the woman’s complaints.